yellowfox-star-is/IJC_proj1/README.md

 * Macro Implementation of Functions:<br>All functions are implemented as macros, which has two outcomes:
     * The program doesn't waste time calling functions.
     * During compilation, all code is "spilled" into one big file, allowing the compiler to optimize the code more efficiently

+The sieve is then used in example steganography.